snowcat1116/JOSKAPAN/README.md

-# japan-trip-vote
+# JOSKAPAN
-Just for JP vote
+Just for Trip